OnkelTem/gss-craft-calc/README.md

 ### Other games

-I don't play that often since I have a job and a family and damn - I'm a big boy! - yet I see cleary WHERE and HOW one could use this calculator.
+I don't play that often since I have a job and a family and damn - I'm a big boy! - yet I see cleary *when* and *how* one can use this calculator.

 Off the top of my head I can recall *Witcher 3* for example.
-No, no that part were you grind creepers or have sex with Yeniffer.
+No, not that part when you grind creepers or have sex with Yeniffer.
 I mean crafing good suites.

 ## Pros and cons